Nick-Leon-342/Wuerflii-Backend/README.md

 # Wuerflii - Backend

 ___

 Use `npm run backend` to start the dev-server.

-Don't forget to set .env file.
-For some explanation or a template look at .env.sample.
+Don't forget to set a _.env_-file.
+For some explanation or a template look at _.env.example_.
 You could add a docker compose file like this:

 ```
 services:
-  wuerflii-backend:
+  backend:
     container_name: wuerflii-backend
     restart: unless-stopped
     build: